Ringworm is a common fungal infection. It's not caused by worms. You can usually buy medicine from a pharmacy to treat it.

-It can be spread through close contact with:
+It can be passed on through close contact with:

 - an infected person or animal

-It's fine for your child to go to school or nursery once they have started treatment.
-Let your child's teachers know they have it.
+It's fine for your child to go to school or nursery once they've started treatment.
+Let your child's teachers know they have ringworm.

 How to stop ringworm spreading

-- take your pet to the vet if they might have ringworm (for example, patches of missing fur)
+take your pet to the vet if they might have ringworm – for example, if they have patches of missing fur

-- do not share towels, combs and bedsheets with someone who has ringworm
+do not share towels, combs or bedsheets with someone who has ringworm

-- do not scratch a ringworm rash – this could spread it to other parts of your body
+do not scratch a ringworm rash because this could spread it to other parts of your body